 Joshua Bullin waved off the compliment, then signed and double-checked the documents.
 “My word is my bond, sir.
 Of course, you must have a copy.”

 “Thank you,” Heathcliff said, and accepted his copy of the articles.

 “Keep your papers in hand, lad.
 To put matters in writing is good business,” the merchant said.
 “Now, listen up, you must get to the docks first thing in the morning.
 The Commerce sails with the tide.”

 Joshua Bullin pulled a hanging velvet cord.
 Pompey hurried into the room and held the door.
 Heathcliff stood up and happily extended his right hand to the merchant.

 “I am grateful for the opportunity you have proffered me, sir,” he began.

 Puffing vigorously on his pipe, Joshua Bullin made a note in his ledger and closed it.
 Without looking up, he waved Heathcliff away.

-David Drum’s historical novel Heathcliff: The Lost Years is available as a paperback, e-book, or an audiobook from vendors such as Amazon, Apple, Audible.com and may be special-ordered from any bookstore.
+Heathcliff: The Lost Years, a novel of 111 chapters, is available as a paperback, e-book, or an audiobook from vendors including Amazon, Apple, Audible.com and may be special-ordered from any bookstore.